intake/xrviz/docs/source/style.rst

 .. image:: _static/images/style.png

-This tabs provides the options to customize the style of the output graph.
+This pane provides the options to customize the style of the output graph.

 It provides the following options: